objectionary/eo/README.md

 ## How to Contribute

 Fork repository, make changes, send us a pull request.
-We will review your changes and apply them to the master branch shortly, provided they don't violate our quality standards.
+We will review your changes and apply them to the `master` branch shortly, provided they don't violate our quality standards.
 To avoid frustration, before sending us your pull request please run full Maven build:

 ```bash
 $ mvn clean install -Pqulice
 ```

+You will need Maven 3.3+ and Java 8+.